sunnydigital/sunnydigital.github.io/content/notes/monocle/index.md

 Now what can be asked is: how do we put the question of a difference in background into a quantifiable detail?
 Well, the background is different only because of a change in the *position* of the ball (from *any* viewpoint of a 3rd party observer).
 This intuition is *EXACTLY* how graph dimensionality-reduction learning operates at a high level: to find the *path* of the ball (the generalized equation of sorts) that best describes all of the images of the ball, given its position (the discrete images of the ball) at different timepoints.

 This is the loose analogy between a simpler, physical representation of the mechanisms at play and what the process is actually explaining (a biological one).
 Through generalization, we can finally get closer to what the algorithm was meant to represent: cells and expressed genes.
-Across all of our samples of cells with gene features, the expressed genes can be interpreted as pictures of individual cells,
+Across all of our samples of cells with genes as features, expression can be interpreted as pictures of individual cells and the latent distribution of *possible* outcomes (moderated by time) as the continuous point of view.

+## Learning: From High to Low